stomp-js/stomp-js.github.io/_posts/2018-06-29-using-stompjs-v5.md

 ## Debug

+By default, the debug messages are ignored.
+On a busy system volume of logs can be overwhelming.

-The client can set its [Client#debug](/api-docs/latest/classes/Client.html#debug) property to a function with takes a `String` argument to see all the debug statements of the library:
+[Client#debug](/api-docs/latest/classes/Client.html#debug) property can be set to a function (which will receive a `String` argument) to enable debug statements:

 ```javascript
   client.debug = function(str) {